pedrogagodev/pedrogagodev/README.md

 I currently work on a **global product**, with a distributed team and headquarters in the UK, developing solutions that connect acquisition, onboarding, and user activation in a clear and scalable way.

 My work goes beyond implementing features.
 I focus on **product flows**, **UX decisions**, and how software can reduce friction for both users and internal teams.
-I have experience building everything from **landing pages and conversion funnels** to **guided onboardings** and complex dashboards, always prioritizing simplicity, clarity, and operational efficiency.
+I have experience building everything from **landing pages and conversion funnels** to **tourism platforms** and complex dashboards, always prioritizing simplicity, clarity, and operational efficiency.

 ---